0xJs/RedTeaming_CheatSheet/windows-ad/Evasion.md

 ### Obfuscation techniques
 - Examples are in PowerShell but techniques can be implemented in every coding language

+#### Powershell
 - The code is evaluated when its readable by the scripting engine
-- This is what allows us to still be able ot obfuscate our code
+- This is what allows us to still be able to obfuscate our code
 ```
 # This
 powershell -enc VwByAGkAdABlAC0ASABvAHMAdAAoACIASABlAGwAbABvACAAVwBvAHIAbABkACIAKQA=